qchen4/ssd-fairness/README.md

 (sum_i x_i)^2 / (n * sum_i x_i^2)
 ```

-where `x_i` is the throughput (bytes) for user `i`, and `n` counts only users that transferred at least one byte (idle users are ignored to avoid skew).
+where `x_i` is the slowdown-style fairness ratio (`actual_rate / fair_share`) if the scheduler reports it (FLIN does), otherwise it falls back to throughput (bytes). `n` counts only users that recorded data so idle queues are ignored.

-If you need per-request latencies for plotting, extend `Metrics::save_csv` or instrument the event loop before completion to dump additional data.
+Tail latencies (P95/P99) are included in the per-user CSV.
+If you need the full latency distribution, extend `Metrics::save_csv` or instrument the event loop to emit per-request samples.

 ---